agodhani/sm-business-web-builder/development_documentation/project_mvp.md

 - Run the generation pipeline
 - Save artifacts and generated code into a project folder
 - Generate a standalone `Next.js` site under the active project version
-- Install per-project dependencies for the generated site
+- Install per-project dependencies for the generated site with `npm`
+- Show install/build failure state and logs when generated-site validation fails
+- Run a limited Qwen repair attempt for failed generated-site install/build validation
-- Launch the generated site as a separate local preview process
+- Launch the generated site as a separate local preview process after successful generation
+- Let the user explicitly start and stop the generated-site preview after generation
 - Reopen an existing project to start the preview again when it is not running
 - Reopen the saved form, edit submitted values including images, and regenerate into a new version folder
 - Show which stage failed if generation breaks